irmen/prog8/docs/source/programming.rst

 .. caution::
-    It's probably best that you don't change strings after they're created.
+    Avoid changing strings after they've been created.
-    This is because if your program exits and is restarted (without loading it again), it will then operate on the changed strings instead of the original ones.
+    This is because if your program exits and is restarted (without loading it again), it will then start working with the changed strings instead of the original ones.
-    The same is true for arrays by the way.
+    The same is true for arrays.

 Structs